Updated April 20, 2018

 What is Cloud Hosting?

 The phrase ‘cloud hosting’ is used to describe a pool of website servers, generally spread across multiple racks, server farms, cities and even countries.
-Cloud hosting can exist in a single rack of servers just as it can exist in a massive pool of servers spread across many datacenters and time zones.
+It can exist in a single rack of servers just as it can exist in a massive pool of servers spread across many datacenters and time zones.

-Cloud hosting is nothing more than a combination of servers that have jointly pooled their resources so that hosting clients can serve up their websites to their intended audience, usually the buying public at large.
+In reality, it’ss nothing more than a combination of servers that have jointly pooled their resources so that hosting clients can serve up their websites to their intended audience, usually the buying public at large.

 What is Cloud Computing / SaaS?